Year Three

 Religious Education (RE)

-This term in RE, pupils will deepen their understanding of Christianity by exploring the significance of the Holy Trinity.
-They will learn about its importance within Christian belief and how it shapes faith and practice.
+This term in RE, pupils will deepen their understanding of other World beliefs including Islam and Judaism.
+They will learn how these religions celebrate God and how their religious festivals shape faith and practice.

 Geography